 The Most Important Thing To Remember

-Remember the crazy outrage that exploded on social media last year over the design of a disposable coffee cup?
+Remember the crazy outrage that exploded on social media one year over the design of a disposable coffee cup?
 Let’s not do that this year!

 Remember the outcry in years past over whether someone said ‘Merry Christmas’ or ‘Happy Holidays’?
 Let’s all remember that we have no right to force our beliefs and values on someone else.

 If you value keeping Christ in the holidays, do that. (hint, there’s an easier & kinder way to keep Christ in Christmas)

 If you love the idea of Santa and dressing up, do that.
 Or if you love decorating every inch of your house, do that.

 And if you relish in shopping for that one special gift for someone you love by all means do that.
 Enjoy the holidays in a way that speaks to your heart.

 And maybe – just maybe – we can all share a little love and tolerance this year and allow others to embrace the traditions they love as well.